OpenBB-finance/OpenBB/website/content/terminal/usage/guides/hub.md

 ### OpenBB Terminal

-Althought the PAT is not meant to be used in the OpenBB Terminal, you can still manage it in the `/account` menu through the `generate` command.
+Although the PAT is not meant to be used in the OpenBB Terminal, you can still manage it in the `/account` menu through the `generate` command.
 This will delete any previously issued tokens.

 Once you have generated a token, an SDK session can be initiated anywhere utilizing: